 The county is embarking on a $26 million project that will upgrade the pedestrian bridges that cross The Strip at Tropicana Avenue between MGM Grand, New York-New York, Excalibur, and the Tropicana.
 The project will replace all of the escalators, which break down frequently, the elevators, and wind screens along the bridges plus adding aluminum panels on the surfaces of the bridges to give them a little bit extra sparkle.
 The overhauls will begin early 2016 and should take about a year to complete so expect some inconveniences while the work is being done.

 A group of developers is proposing an 8-screen luxury complex at 3rd St. and Gass Ave., about seven blocks south of the Fremont Street Experience on the edges of the Arts District where the First Friday festival happens.
 It will have high-end, reservation seating, a restaurant, a lounge, and private event space for their showings of both first-run and arthouse films.
 The people behind it say they hope to be welcoming movie-goers by late 2106.

 Las Vegas Convention Center

-A $2.5 billion overhaul of the Las Vegas Convention Center has been approved that will completely revamp the inside and outside of the facility, add new transportation hubs, green spaces, and a street of retail and entertainment outlets.
-No timetable has been released but don't expect to see this much before 2018.
+A $2.5 billion overhaul and expansion of the Las Vegas Convention Center has been approved that will completely revamp the inside and outside of the facility, add new transportation hubs, green spaces, and a street of retail and entertainment outlets.
+New facilities will replace The Riviera on The Strip, which closes in May 2015.